trallnag/prometheus-ecs-discoverer/README.md

 As this project is based on [prometheus-ecs-sd](https://github.com/signal-ai/prometheus-ecs-sd), the setup is very similar / exactly the same.
+The setup consists out of three parts.
+The targets must be prepared by adding environment variables.
+Next, PromED itself must be deployed.
+And finally, the Prometheus configuration must be updated.

 ### Prepare targets